Steve Gibb: 2010s

 When his father Barry Gibb put together a show band to take around the world on his first solo tour, called the Mythology Tour, Steve joined as guitar lead as he had for numerous annual Love & Hope Balls (see below).

 The first leg of the tour took in Australia and New Zealand in February 2013.
 Gibb performed as a solo the bluegrass track written by Maurice Gibb "On Time", and took second vocals on the Bee Gees hit "I've Gotta Get a Message to You".
 The second leg went to England and Northern Ireland in September 2013.
 The track "Fight (No Matter How Long)" was added as Gibb's second solo.
 The track had been written in 1986 as part of the Bunbury Tails.
 The third leg was six US dates in May 2014.
 As part of the promotion, Gibb performed with his father on The Tonight Show with Jimmy Fallon, 21 May 2014.

 In 2015, Gibb toured North America as the guitarist for the band Jasta fronted by Jamey Jasta.

 Gibb joined the line-up of Saigon Kick at the Broward County, Florida centenary celebrations, the free street festival in Fort Lauderdale on 3 October 2015.

+Other work

 Film

-The Outkast Talent Agency in Miami were asked to find numerous extras for the Michael Bay film Bad Boys II, released in 2003.
+The Outkast Talent Agency in Miami was asked to find numerous extras for the Michael Bay film Bad Boys II, released in 2003.
 Gibb appeared briefly in the opening scenes as a klansman.

 The track "Stormy" performed by 58 was used in The Dr. Jekyll & Mr. Hyde Rock n' Roll Musical in 2003.
 It was nominated for Best Film Score at Europe's Fennec Awards.

 In September 2006, Gibb, his father, and brother Ashley wrote "Drown on the River", which is included in the 2007 Burt Reynolds film Deal.